specklesystems/speckle-docs/dev/server-manualsetup.md

-# Deploying a Server - Manual Setup
+# Deploying a Server - Docker Compose

 ::: tip IMPORTANT
 We offer a free server that you can use straight away (create accounts, etc.).